mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 ## Advanced Analytics Part 2 - Dimensionality Reduction and Clustering

 Now I want to disperse with machine learning in the predictive sense.
 Instead, I think I'm going to try and find tracks that are similar to each other.
 For example, I just moved in with this couple in Lawrenceville.
-One of my new roommates told me "I think all of those 80's rock bands sound the same.
+One of my new roommates told me, "I think all of those 80's rock bands sound the same.
 Like I never know which song is AC/DC or Kiss, or the Eagles".

 Now first of all, the Eagles became famous in the mid 70's.
 Kiss, surprisingly, also became famous in the later 70's rather than the 80's.
 Regardless of timelines, I would secondly debate the claim that the Eagles sound at all similar to AC/DC or Kiss.
 Luckily, I now have data on at least one of each of these bands most famous songs.
 So, I'm going to do three things here: